osrf/gazebo_tutorials/ros_gzplugins/tutorial.md

 ## Differential Drive

-**Description** model plugin that provides a basic controller for differential drive robots in Gazebo.
+**Description:** model plugin that provides a basic controller for differential drive robots in Gazebo.
 You need a well defined differential drive robot to use this plugin.

 ~~~
 <gazebo>